-The second project is a feature film adaptation of Ito's 1988 one-shot manga The Long Hair in the Attic.
-This is the first live-action adaptation of that story since a Japanese film in 2000.
-The film is being produced as a multinational co-production between Japan's Toei, Thailand's M Studio, and South Korea's Showbox.
-Thai director Sitisiri Mongkolsiri is attached to direct.
+Another live-action project is a film adaptation of Ito's 1988 one-shot manga The Long Hair in the Attic.
+Toei, Thai studio M Studio, and South Korean Showbox are co-producing the film, marking the first multinational co-production for a Junji Ito property.
+Thai director Sitisiri Mongkolsiri will direct.
 Development is set to finish this year, with filming planned for 2027.

 Synthesized by Yomimono from the cited Yomimono stories below, each itself